-What Volume as Additive includes
+What our Volume as Additive lesson plan includes

 Lesson Objectives and Overview: Volume as Additive teaches students how to find the volume of irregular solid figures that are rectangular.
 They will break the figure into two separate rectangular prisms.
 Using their knowledge of volume, they will find the volume of each prism.
 Then they will add the two sums to determine the volume of the full figure.
 This introduces the concept of volume as additive.
 This lesson builds on what the students have already learned about volume.
 After reviewing the volume formula, they can practice this new concept.
 The activity, practice, and homework worksheets provide extra practice for the students.
 They will be able to work with each other to further solidify their comprehension of the material.
 This lesson is for students in the 5th grade.

 Students will have to work with their classmates on the activity.
 This provides an opportunity for you to gauge who may need extra help.
 The students will create a prism with snap cubes.
 After that, they will have to draw their figure on the page.
 Next, they will take their prism to four different classmates.
 With each classmate, they will add the sum of both of their prisms.
 The sheet provides four boxes where they can record their answers.